Sangeeta-vishwakarma/Machine_Learning_Projects/README.md

 **Feature Engineering**: Domain-specific transformations like calculating PPI from resolution are used to boost model performance.

 **Performance-centric**: Models are selected not only based on accuracy but also interpretability and speed, crucial in real-world applications.

+## Results
+* The best-performing model achieved an R² score of ~89%, indicating high prediction accuracy.

+* Feature importance analysis revealed that screen resolution (PPI), RAM size, and CPU brand were top contributors to price prediction.